conan-io/docs/reference/conanfile/methods/export.rst

 ========

 Equivalent to the ``exports`` attribute, but in method form.
-This method will be called at ``export`` time, which happens in the ``conan export`` and ``conan create`` commands, and it is intended to allow copying files from the user folder to the Conan cache folders, thus making files becoming part of the recipe.
-These sources will be uploaded to the servers together with the recipe, but are typically not downloaded unless the package is being built from source.
+This method will be called at ``export`` time, which happens in the ``conan export``, ``conan export-pkg`` and ``conan create`` commands, and it is intended to allow copying files from the user folder to the Conan cache folders, thus making files becoming part of the recipe.
+These sources will be uploaded to the servers together with the recipe and are always downloaded together with the recipe.

 The current working directory will be ``self.recipe_folder``, and it can use the ``self.export_folder`` as the destination folder for using ``copy()`` or your custom copy.